UPDATED 20th OCT 2020:

 - Customers do not join groups of more than 6 people (or multiple households where a single household group is greater than 6, inside or outdoors

 - Tables are appropriately spaced to enable social distancing

 - Businesses can be fined by local authorities or the police if they fail to fulfill the obligations placed on them in law.

 - You should socially distance from other households at all times – unless they are in your support bubble.

 - Always wash your hands after touching items other people have come into contact with before dining- especially if eating finger food.

-- You should try not to share a car with those outside your household or social bubble.
-If you need to, try to:
+- You should try not to share a car with those outside your household (or social bubble).

 Following these rules will help Manchester's hospitality, entertainment and tourism trades recover far quicker and keep people in jobs.

 Keep up to date with the latest Government advice (together with rules about meeting up in other environments, such as your house or garden) here.